 6 Services to Look For in a Commercial Electrician

-When you’re having a little trouble with electricity, you may be tempted to whip out your toolbox and get to work.
-With the plethora of DIY electrical repair videos on the internet, fixing electrical issues may seem like child’s play.
-However, remember the electrical hazards account for more than 300 deaths and 4000 injuries each year.
+When you’re having a small electrical problem, you might feel tempted to grab your toolbox and get to work.
+With the abundance of “do-it-yourself” electrical repair videos on the internet, fixing electrical issues may seem like child’s play.
+However, remember that electrical hazards are responsible for over 300 deaths and 4,000 injuries every year.

-As a business owner, it would be very insensitive to put your worker’s life at risk because of your business premises’ electrical issues.
-The more reasonable approach would be to hire a commercial electrician to do your bidding.
-That way, you can be guaranteed quality work, maintain professionalism, and preserve your workers’ health and safety.
+As a business owner, it would be highly irresponsible to put your worker’s life at risk because of the electrical problems in your commercial facilities.
+The most reasonable approach would be to hire a commercial electrician to handle the task.
+That way, you can ensure quality work, maintain professionalism, and protect the health and safety of your workers.

-Commercial electricians offer a host of services besides electrical repairs.
-Knowing these services can help you know whether hiring one is worth the money.
-Keep reading to learn about some services offered by commercial electricians.
+Commercial electricians offer a variety of services beyond electrical repairs.
+Knowing these services can help you determine if hiring one is worth it.
+Keep reading to learn more about some of the services provided by commercial electricians.

 1. Emergency Lighting

-The health and safety legislation responsible for employees’ safety at work, dictates that all commercial establishments must have an emergency lighting system.
-This emergency system must comply with the specific building codes.
-A licensed electrical engineer must inspect the electrical system before it’s deemed fit for the commercial establishment.
+Health and safety legislation responsible for workplace employee safety requires all commercial establishments to have an emergency lighting system.
+This emergency system must comply with specific building codes.
+A licensed electrical engineer must inspect the electrical system before it can be deemed suitable for a commercial establishment.

-What’s more, you must test these emergency lighting systems monthly to ensure they are up to the task.
-You’ll probably need a commercial electrician to test, inspect, and maintain these emergency electrical lighting systems.
-Every year, you must also arrange for an inspection of the full rated period of the lighting systems by the electrician.
+Additionally, you should test these emergency lighting systems monthly to ensure they are up to the task.
+You will likely need a commercial electrician to test, inspect, and maintain these emergency lighting systems.
+Every year, you should also arrange for a full-period inspection of these lighting systems by an electrician.

 2. Video Surveillance

-When you can’t hire someone to watch over your premises, then let CCTV cameras like those seen here handle the situation.
+When you can’t hire someone to monitor your facilities, let CCTV cameras, like the ones seen here, handle the job.
 CCTVs are an excellent way to protect your investment.
-Although CCTVs are enough to discourage burglars from breaking into your premises, you should get video surveillance to up the ante.
+While CCTVs alone are enough to deter thieves from breaking into your premises, you should invest in video surveillance to increase security.

-Video surveillance systems need proper maintenance and installation to serve their intended purpose.
-You can only achieve this if you hire competent commercial electricians that are up to the task.
-This should be a no brainer if you set up shop in an unsafe neighborhood.
+Video surveillance systems require proper maintenance and installation to serve their intended purpose.
+You can only achieve this by hiring competent commercial electricians who are up to the task.
+This is especially important if you set up shop in a high-risk neighborhood.

 3. Testing and Inspection

-Here’s’ the thing, even if you got the best people for your electrical installation, all electrical fittings deteriorate with time.
+Here’s’ the thing, even if you have the best people for your electrical installation, all electrical fittings deteriorate with time.
 As such, you need to schedule regular tests and inspections to ensure your electrical systems are in tip-top shape.
-This not only minimizes the chances of electrical failure, but it also ensures the safety of your employees.
+This not only minimizes the chances of electrical failure but also ensures the safety of your employees.

 4. Lighting

-The main reason for having an electrical system in your commercial enterprises is for the lighting.
-Lighting allows you to see what you’re working on and also dictates the mood and ambiance of the premises.
-With that in mind, commercial electricians do more than just install light bulbs and switches.
+The main reason for having an electrical system in your commercial facilities is lighting.
+Lighting allows you to see what you’re working on and also sets the mood and ambiance of the premises.
+With this in mind, commercial electricians do more than just install bulbs and switches.

-They also swap your bulbs for more energy-efficient LED variants.
-What’s more, they help with lighting design so that your business premises leave an unforgettable impression on any visitor.
-You can also switch things up to match with the seasons or holidays.
+They can also replace your bulbs with more energy-efficient LED variants.
+Additionally, they assist with lighting design so your commercial facilities leave an unforgettable impression on any visitor.
+You can even switch things up to match the seasons or holidays.

-If you still own an antiquated switchboard, then it’s improbable that it can keep up with the energy demands of modern technology.
-Old switchboards can get a pass for households and small stores.
-However, for an entire business establishment, you’re likely to experience frequent power surges and sporadic power trips.
+If you still have an outdated electrical panel, it’s unlikely to keep up with the energy demands of modern technology.
+Older electrical panels might work for homes or small shops, but for an entire commercial establishment, you’ll likely experience frequent power surges and sporadic outages.

-The only solution is to upgrade your switchboard to meet the current energy demand.
-So who do you call when you need to do so?
-You guessed it; a commercial electrician.
+The only solution is to upgrade your electrical panel to meet current energy demands.
+So, who do you call when you need this done?
+You guessed it: a commercial electrician from Rockwall Electric Heating and Air, for example.

-Switchboard upgrades not only prevent surges and unnecessary tripping, but they also prevent electrocution and even fires.
-If you still have an old switchboard, arrange for a switchboard upgrade ASAP.
+Electrical panel upgrades not only prevent unnecessary surges and trips but also help avoid electrocution and even fires.
+If you still have an old panel, arrange for an upgrade as soon as possible.

 6. Alarm System Installation and Maintenance

-Once you have the CCTVs and video surveillance on lock, the next thing you want to work on is an alarm system.
-An alarm system will help you prevent break-ins, burglaries, and unauthorized access.
-Plus, you’ll also save a bundle on your property insurance.
+Once you have your CCTVs and video surveillance in order, the next thing you’ll want to work on is an alarm system.
+An alarm system helps prevent break-ins, theft, and unauthorized access.
+Plus, it can save you a significant amount on property insurance.

-If you can land an excellent commercial contractor, they can offer you sound advice on the best alarm system for your premises.
-That way, you can rest easy knowing your investments and assets are safe and sound.
-They can integrate these alarm systems with your video surveillance for ultimate protection.
+If you find an excellent commercial contractor, they can provide solid advice on the best alarm system for your facilities.
+That way, you can rest easy knowing your investments and assets are safe and secure.
+They can even integrate these alarm systems with your video surveillance for maximum protection.

 One mistake most small business owners make is hiring a residential electrician instead of a commercial one.
-While both know their way around electrical systems, residential electricians may not be well versed with three-phase power supplies found in stores, offices, and other commercial spaces.
+While both are knowledgeable about electrical systems, residential electricians may not be well-versed in three-phase power supplies commonly found in stores, offices, and other commercial spaces.

-For heavy power demand establishment, you may have to call an industrial electrician.
-These electricians mainly work in factories, chemical plants, and the likes.
-Unless you own a mega-company, it’s highly unlikely that you’ll need an industrial electrician.
+For establishments with high energy demands, you may need to call an industrial electrician.
+These electricians mainly work in factories, chemical plants, and similar environments.
+Unless you own a large-scale company, it’s unlikely you’ll need an industrial electrician.

 You Deserve Only the Best